Tropical waters, tantalizing sunsets and tranquil breezes.

 “We’re looking forward to creating remarkable fragrances for destinations in the Pacific and, who knows, maybe the Indian Ocean,” Freeman has said.

 And though the brand pays tribute to Mother Nature and her many salient gifts, it also pays homage to companion animals.
-The Nateeva Fund donates a percentage of proceeds from its products to efforts aimed at addressing the stray population, the spread of diseases among animals and the lack of veterinary medical supplies and education in the tri-state area as well as animal shelters and humane societies that care for cats and dogs.
+The Nateeva Fund donates a percentage of proceeds from its products to efforts aimed at addressing the stray population, the spread of diseases among animals and the lack of veterinary medical supplies and education in the Caribbean Islands, as well as animal shelters and humane societies that care for cats and dogs.